-Avocados are often referred to as natures perfect food as its full of vitamins, minerals, healthy fats, fiber, and many other nutrients!
-The good fat in avocados is especially suitable for baby’s brain and overall development.
+Avocados are often referred to as nature's perfect food as its full of vitamins, minerals, healthy fats, fiber, and many other nutrients!
+The good fat in avocados is especially suitable for the baby's brain and overall development.
 Avocado has a unique taste, excellent flavor, and has many uses in cooking, snacking, and baking!
-It is known as “butter fruit” in parts of India.
+It is known as "butter fruit" in parts of India.

 Here are some ways to include avocados in your child's diet with more information about the health benefits of avocados, how and when to introduce avocado to baby etc.